systemd/systemd/docs/ENVIRONMENT.md

   when determining stable network interface names.
 This may be used to revert to naming schemes of older udev versions, in order to provide more stable naming across updates.
-This environment variable takes precedence over the kernel command line option `net.naming-scheme=`, except if the value is prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.
+This environment variable takes precedence over the kernel command line option `net.naming_scheme=`, except if the value is prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.